ADMA Biologics (ADMA)

 AI Analysis | Feedback

-- BIVIGAM®: An immune globulin intravenous (human) used to treat primary humoral immunodeficiency (PI) in adults and pediatric patients.
+- BIVIGAM: An intravenous immune globulin (IVIG) product used to treat primary humoral immunodeficiency (PI).

 AI Analysis | Feedback